The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/burlington-ontario-canada-3345-harvester-rd.md

 latitudeLongitude = ["43.35797122","-79.79221583"]
 +++

-***3345 Harvester Rd*** was a Chuck E. Cheese's Pizza Time Theatre|Chuck E. Cheese's *Pizza Time Theatre* that opened on October 15, 1981, with a Balcony Stage, which closed on October 27, 1991 with {{< wiki-link "Chuck E's House Facade" >}}.
-Burlington was the second PTT store to open outside of the United States, after {{< wiki-link "Surfer's Paradise, Queensland 4217, Australia (Grundy's Centre, 2 Cavill Rd.)" >}}, which opened in March 1981.
+***3345 Harvester Rd*** was a Chuck E. Cheese's Pizza Time Theatre|Chuck E. Cheese's *Pizza Time Theatre* that opened on October 15, 1981, with a Balcony Stage, which closed on October 27, 1991 with [Chuck E's House Facade].
+Burlington was the second PTT store to open outside of the United States, after [Surfer's Paradise, Queensland 4217, Australia (Grundy's Centre, 2 Cavill Rd.)], which opened in March 1981.
 Burlington was also the first PTT/CEC to open in Canada, of which 10 CECs currently exist in the country.

 ## History